timo-reymann/poc-custom-devtools-api/README.md

 - Chrome

 ## Instructions
+- Link or copy manifest-{firefox|chrome}.json to manifest.json for the browser you want to use
+- Chrom(ium) - including Chrome, new Edge, Opera etc.
   - Set up extension folder as unbundled Chrome extension
     - Got to _Extensions_
     - Toggle developer mode
     - Click _Load unpacked_
     - Select `./extension`
 - Open `application/index.html` in your browser (preferably with local web server)
 - Open dev tools and go to tab _Custom Dev tools_
 - Now you can interact with the page using the few actions that got registered by the application